New reference interest rates on Capital Markets: Our experts support you comprehensively

 Some variants and arragement details based on RFRs, have yet to establish themselves in the market.

 ISDA has added detailed fallback rules for LIBOR rates in its 2006 definitions.
 Put simply, if LIBOR ceases to exist compounded RFRs in the respective currency and the respective interest period (e.g. 3M USD LIBOR to 3M compounded SOFR) are used instead of LIBOR with a fixing at the end of the interest period (“fixing in arrears”).
 Since these rates assume different values, an additional adjustment spread is to be added, which is calculated as the median of the difference between the two rates over the period of last 5 years.

 The DZ BANK AG has joined the ISDA 2018 Benchmarks Supplement Protocol and the ISDA 2020 IBOR Fallbacks Protocol.

-LIBOR is used as a reference value in variable-interest loans in foreign currencies (not EUR).
+LIBOR (currency specific) is used as a reference value in variable-interest loans in foreign currencies (not EUR).
 These can be bilateral loans or syndicated loans, based on bilateral agreements or international standards (e.g. LMA).

 At the same time, the various working groups publish recommendations for the market.

-By the end of 2021 (N.B.
-USD until 30 June 2023), DZ BANK (together with the syndicate partners) intends to convert existing loan agreements to the new interest rates.
+Until 30 June 2023, DZ BANK (together with the syndicate partners) intends to convert existing USD-LIBOR loan agreements to the new interest rates.
 The economic situation should be maintained.
 DZ BANK will contact the affected borrowers in good time.

-The markets are currently in motion.
-In many cases a uniform market standard has not yet been established.
+The markets are currently in flux.
+In some cases, no clear, uniform market standard has been established.